vectordotdev/vector/docs/specs/component.md

 #### `listen`

-When a component listens for incoming connections, it SHOULD expose a `listen` option that takes a `string` representing an address with `<protocol>:<address>`.
+When a component listens for incoming connections, it SHOULD expose a `listen` configuration option that takes a `string` representing an address with `<protocol>:<address>`.

 Options for `protocol` are: